Book censorship in the United States: The China Lobby in American Politics

 In 1960, The China Lobby in American Politics, by scholar Ross Y. Koen, was suppressed by the State Department, the Central Intelligence Agency and the Federal Bureau of Narcotics at the behest of the ruling Chinese Nationalist Party of Taiwan.
-The book largely concerned the influence of the China lobby in the US congress and the executive branch of the government.
-It also discussed the heroin trafficking by the Chinese Nationalist Party – then the ruling party of the military dictatorship in Taiwan.
+The book is about the influence of the China lobby in the US Congress and federal government.
+It also documents heroin trafficking by the Chinese Nationalist Party – then the ruling party of the military dictatorship in Taiwan.
 Koen detailed considerable evidence of this, and it was later corroborated by other scholars.
 The Chinese Nationalist Party instigated the suppression through their embassy in Washington, after they had initially threatened a libel suit against the publisher, MacMillan.
 After 4000 copies of the book had been printed, at the intervention of the State Department the publisher recalled the book and discontinued publication.
-Some copies of the book nevertheless found their way into rare book repositories at some universities.
-According to Richard C. Kagan, right-wing groups stole many remaining copies of the book from libraries.
+Some copies of the book nevertheless found their way into rare book repositories at universities.
+Right-wing groups stole many remaining copies of the book from libraries.
 The book was reprinted in 1974 after other scholars had shown Koen's findings to be accurate.